Novardok Yeshiva

-The Novardok Yeshiva was one of the biggest and most important yeshivas in pre-World War II Europe, and a powerful force within the Mussar movement.
-It was the first of hundreds of a network of Musar yeshivas, which were created subsequently.
-They all assumed the name of Novardok yeshivas.
+The Novardok Yeshiva was one of the largest and most important yeshiva in pre-World War II Europe, and a force within the Mussar movement.
+It was the first of hundreds of Mussar yeshivas which were all called Novardok yeshivas.

 The yeshiva was established in Novogrudok, Minsk Governorate, Russian Empire in 1896, together with a Kollel for married men, under the direction of Rabbi Yosef Yozel Horwitz, an alumnus of the Kovno Kollel and pupil of Rabbi Yisrael Salanter.
-In the footsteps of his mentor, he was a staunch advocate of the Mussar approach.
-He was known as the Alter fun Novardok, a Yiddish term meaning "the elder of Novardok".
+He was known as the Alter fun Novardok, "the elder of Novardok" in Yiddish.

-The directors of the yeshivas were in constant contact with The Alter, who guided and visited them, spending nearly every Shabbos in a different town.

-Novardok established yeshivas all over the region, in major cities such as Kyiv, Kharkiv, Nizhny Novgorod, Rostov-on-Don, Zhytomyr, Berdychiv, Tsaritsyn (now Volgograd), Saratov, Plogid, and Chernihiv.
-Influenced by the Alter, his students also created Yeshivas in Kherson, Mohyliv-Podilskyi, Kamieniec-Podolski, Berdichev, Nikolaev, Bălţi, Odessa, Piotrków Trybunalski and other places.
-The Alter sent young scholars to lead the yeshivas.
+Novardok yeshivas were opened in major cities likr Kyiv, Kharkiv, Nizhny Novgorod, Rostov-on-Don, Zhytomyr, Berdychiv, Tsaritsyn (now Volgograd), Saratov, Plogid, and Chernihiv.
+Influenced by the Alter, his students also created yeshivas in Kherson, Mohyliv-Podilskyi, Kamieniec-Podolski, Berdichev, Nikolaev, Bălţi, Odessa, Piotrków Trybunalski and other places.

-One of the highlights of the yeshiva's mussar program was its daily "mussar hour."
-During these sessions, students engaged in fiery soul-searching.